This is a part in a series of articles I have written on various types of irrevocable trusts.

 Under California Probate Code §15403, if all beneficiaries agree, a trustee or beneficiary of an irrevocable trust may compel modification or termination of the trust upon petition to the court.
 This is generally a time-consuming and costly affair but straightforward.
 Potential issues can arise though if there are minor or unborn beneficiaries, or beneficiaries who may be disadvantaged if the Bypass Trust is not funded.

-Even if the beneficiaries do not agree, a trustee can still go to court under California Probate Code §15409 due to a change of circumstances that was not anticipated by the creator of the trust.
-For example, if the bypass trust does not even contain enough assets such that the maintenance and cost associated with funding makes little financial sense, the trust can be terminated by court order.
+Even if the beneficiaries do not agree, a trustee can still go to court under California Probate Code §15409.
+The reason cited would be a change of circumstances that was not anticipated by the creator of the trust.
+For example, if the bypass trust does not even contain enough assets such that the maintenance and cost associated with funding makes little financial sense.
+The trust can then be terminated by court order.

 Option 2: Private Party Agreement